-- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 122 of 2015 (Federal Register of Legislation No. F2015L01675) determined under subsection 196B(2) of the VEA concerning dental caries. - 3.
-The Authority is of the view that there is sound medical-scientific evidence that indicates that tooth decay (dental caries) and death from tooth decay (dental caries) can be related to particular kinds of service.
-The Authority has therefore determined pursuant to subsection 196B(2) of the VEA a Statement of Principles concerning tooth decay (dental caries) (Reasonable Hypothesis) (No. 74 of 2024).
+- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 123 of 2015 (Federal Register of Legislation No. F2015L01676) determined under subsection 196B(3) of the VEA concerning dental caries. - 3.
+The Authority is of the view that on the sound medical-scientific evidence available it is more probable than not that tooth decay (dental caries) and death from tooth decay (dental caries) can be related to particular kinds of service.
+The Authority has therefore determined pursuant to subsection 196B(3) of the VEA a Statement of Principles concerning tooth decay (dental caries) (Balance of Probabilities) (No. 75 of 2024).
 This Instrument will in effect replace the repealed Statement of Principles.